GracelynHill/AlphaThal_DeepLearning/README.md

 # AlphaThal_DeepLearning
-Code associated with the poster "Using Deep Learning to Predict Large Deletions in the Alpha Thalassemia Region from Short Sequence Reads"
+This is the code for "Thalia," (Thalassemia Intelligent Analysis) associated with the poster "Using Deep Learning to Predict Large Deletions in the Alpha Thalassemia Region from Short Sequence Reads."
+This work was conducted during my time at NHGRI with the help of Nancy F. Hansen and James C. Mullikin.
+The code contained in this repository can search for best models to fit to a set of Alpha-Thalassemia short read data features, as well as run those models and create visualizations.
+Thalia_search_loop and Thalia_search_lossloop are the hyperparameter search functions, and Thalia.ipynb shows how to run and visualize the best models.